Naval Submarine Medical Research Laboratory: Facilities

 The NSMRL auditory laboratory includes a large, 1,000 m3 anechoic chamber.
 The suspended cable floor and fiberglass wedges provide an "echo-free" environment that is essential for efforts on spatialized auditory displays and transducer evaluation.
 Additionally, there are ten instrumented sound-proof booths and a reverberant room.
 These facilities are integral to the work on human-machine interfaces, combat systems displays, hearing conservation, audio signal enhancement, noise reduction techniques, and diver hearing.

 The laboratory has a 142 m3 enclosed atmosphere testing environment and facilities for cardiopulmonary and metabolic workload assessment.
 It also has maintained close collaboration with the Royal Navy and its facilities at Alverstoke, England on several projects.
 NSMRL's diving research program is supported by a saturation diving chamber certified to pressures simulating 350 fsw and a fully instrumented hyperbaric treatment chamber.
 Both chambers are capable of supporting multi-diver teams and associated medical, physiological, and exercise equipment.
 The laboratory also maintains an enclosed 25-foot Boston Whaler equipped with GPS and radar to support open water diving research.

-Library

-Many of the NSMRL publications have been scanned and are available online at the Rubicon Research Repository.
-Other articles can be found in the DUMC Archive finding aids of the Undersea and Hyperbaric Medical Society library collection.